490CAD/LLM4Science/README.md

 Welcome to the "LLM4Science" repository!
 This is a simple large language model for science exam, and it is mainly used for kaggle competition, and here is the [link](https://www.kaggle.com/competitions/kaggle-llm-science-exam/).
 Below is the more introduction.

+## Main Method

+We had won the Sliver medal of the contest, and finally reached Top 3% on the leardborad.

+Our main method is using wiki pedia as the openbook, using the cleaned wiki knowdledge and using three our trained deberta model, finally using feature combining method.

 ## Background

 Inspired by the [OpenBookQA dataset](https://allenai.org/data/open-book-qa), this competition challenges participants to answer difficult science-based questions *written by a Large Language Model*.